 Perhaps one of the most telling water quality success stories that has grown out of all Eel River conservation efforts has been the reintroduction of the federally endangered clubshell mussel.
 It is unclear what or when clubshell mussels were extirpated from the Eel basin, but there are some dead shells that can be found in various locations.
 In the summer of 2014, 150 clubshell mussels were placed in the Eel River as part of a pilot study to see if they could survive for one year.
 When surveyed in 2015, 149 out of the 150 clubshell mussels were found still living.
 This led to acquisition of 3,000 mussels in 2016.
-This is a water quality success story.
-It may take decades before there is evidence of successful reproduction in this rare species.
+The results of our survey of clubshell mussels in the summer of 2017 showed over a 95% survival rate.
+This is a water quality success story that is AWESOME.
+It may take decades before there is evidence of successful reproduction in this rare species and is another illustration for long-term monitoring over a long period of time (Figure 5).